Colin Schooler: 2020

 Schooler announced on August 19 that he would be entering the transfer portal since the Pac 12 would not be playing football in the fall.

 On October 24 against West Virginia, Schooler and fellow linebacker Jacob Morgenstern forced a fumble that defensive back Zech McPhearson returned 56 yards for a touchdown in the 34–27 victory.
 On November 14 against Baylor, Schooler made a touchdown saving tackle on quarterback Charlie Brewer in the 4th quarter; Baylor would have to settle on a field goal to end the drive.
 The goal line tackle on Brewer would prove to be a pivotal play as Texas Tech won 24–23.
 Schooler finished the game with 11 total tackles, one tackle for a loss, and a sack; for his efforts, Schooler was named the Big 12 Newcomer of the Week.

 2021

 On October 2, against West Virginia, Schooler finished the game with 15 tackles, one tackle short of his single-game record, and forced a fumble that was recovered by Devin Drew for Texas Tech.
 For his performance, Schooler was named the Big 12 Defensive Player of the Week.

 Statistics

 Professional career

 The Arlington Renegades selected Schooler in the 11th round of the 2023 XFL Supplemental Draft on January 1, 2023.
+He re-signed with the team on January 22, 2024.

+On August 26, 2024 the Firenze Guelfi announced they signed Schooler for the 2025 season.

-Personal
+Personal life

-Colin is the son of Tom and Christine Schooler.
-Colin has one brother Brendan and one sister.
-Colin’s father, Tom, played football at Eastern Michigan.
-Colin’s mother, Christine, played volleyball at Cal State LA.
-His brother, Brendan, former Oregon receiver, transferred to Texas prior to the 2020 season as a graduate transfer.
+Schooler is the son of Tom and Christine Schooler.
+He has one brother, Brenden, and one sister.
+Schooler's father, Tom, played football at Eastern Michigan.
+Schooler's mother, Christine, played volleyball at Cal State LA.
+His brother, Brenden, former Oregon receiver, transferred to Texas prior to the 2020 season as a graduate transfer.
 He is majoring in literacy, learning & leadership.